edinburgh-napier/set09121/lectures/lecture14.md

     - $\lvert V \rvert$ is the size of the node (vertex) set.
 - So don't convert your massive million by million tile world into a pathfinding nightmare.

 ---

-## Wait A Minute!

----

-# What?

-- Before you do 'live' pathfinding, you should consider whether you absolutely need it!
-- What if all your agents are only pathing to a single location?
-	- If so, then you can precalculate it and have hundreds of agents!
-	- Each tile simply contains which direction to go from it...
-	- We can do this with a modified floodfill
-- For this module, however, you should be including 'live' pathfinding!

----

 ## Dijkstra